open-contracting/standard/standard/docs/en/implementation/hosting.md

 The release and record data package containers (in JSON and CSV) offer a way to provide **bulk access** to a collection of contracting process release and records.

 However, very large files can be difficult for users to download and process.
 The following section provides suggested good practices which will assist users in accessing data.
-These are not requirements of the standard, but are based on experiences of maximising the number of users able to work with datasets with their existing hardware and software.
+These are not requirements of the standard, but are based on experiences of maximizing the number of users able to work with datasets with their existing hardware and software.

 ### File size limits